GiGurra/flycd/README.md

       with hashes saved to fly.io env for the app (using app env vars for this)
 * It can deploy many apps at the same time.
 Simply point it to a directory structure/hierarchy containing multiple app.yaml files, and flycd will traverse the structure recursively, clone each app's source repo and deploy each app
-* It can currently install itself into an existing fly.io environment (although it doesn't do anything yet once installed :D)
+* It can currently install itself into an existing fly.io environment
 * Needs some persistence and queueing of incoming webhook commands to no run into data races, or lose data if flycd crashes or is re-deployed :S. Currently, it just spins up a go-routine for running the new deployment.
 * Needs a better way to scan existing available apps than re-read all of their specs from disk on every webhook event.